Jon Striefsky

-Jonathan Edmund "Jon" Striefsky (born October 21, 1986) is a former American football kicker.
+Jonathan Edmund Striefsky (born October 21, 1986) is an American former football kicker.
 After playing college football for the Delaware Fightin' Blue Hens, he was signed by the Philadelphia Soul of the Arena Football League as a free agent in 2011.
 He played for the Soul in 2011 and for the Jacksonville Sharks in 2012.

-Early years
+Early life

 Striefsky attended North Penn High School in Towamencin, Pennsylvania.

 College career

 Striefsky was a walk-on for the University of Delaware Fightin' Blue Hens in 2005.
 As a sophomore in 2007, he broke or tied ten school kicking records.
 He broke the Football Championship Subdivision record for the most points scored in a season with 127 (tied with Julian Rauch of Appalachian State, who also set the record in 2007).
 He earned Associated Press and The Sports Network first-team All-America honors, and first-team All-Colonial Athletic Association honors in 2007.
 He won the Outstanding Senior Special Teams Player honor in 2009.
 In his career, he went 41-for-51 for field goals and 121-of-126 on extra point attempts.